-Overview The purpose of the banking application outlined here in contrast between a procedural model and an OO model some benefits of an OO model.
-No sample code is pro- s to illustrate the el.
-It also highlights vided.
-Note: The banking application outlined here is not a comprehensive example of a real world banking appli completely cation.
-In this section This section discusses the following topics: Outline of the Banking Application Example page 42 A Procedural Perspective page 43 An OO Perspective page 47
+The purpose of the banking application outlined here is to illu contrast between a procedural model and an OO model.
+It als some benefits of an OO model.
+No sample code is provided.
+Note: The banking application outlined here is not a comple comprehensive example of a real world banking application. etely In this section This section discusses the following topics: Outline of the Banking Application Example page 24 A Procedural Perspective page 25 An OO Perspective page 29